Ringo's Rotogravure

-Ringo's Rotogravure is the fifth studio album by Ringo Starr, released in 1976.
+Ringo's Rotogravure is the fifth studio album by the English musician Ringo Starr, released on 17 September 1976.
 It was the last project to feature active involvement from all four former Beatles before John Lennon's murder in 1980, and the second of two projects following the band's 1970 breakup to hold the distinction (alongside Ringo from 1973).
 Following the end of his contract with EMI, Starr signed on with Polydor Records worldwide (Atlantic Records handling US distribution).

 Background and recording

 It was reported in December 1975 that ABC Records in the US was to sign former Beatle Ringo Starr for a 5-year recording contract, worth $5 million.
 However, on 26 January 1976, when Starr's recording contract with EMI ended, he signed with Atlantic for the US and Polydor for the UK, on 10 March.
 As stated in the deal, Starr was expected to release 7 albums within 5 years, with the first album planned for release in June.
 Starr's original intention was to have Richard Perry produce the album, before he had switched labels.
 Starr thought "since we were trying another label, we'd try another producer."
 It had been suggested by Atlantic to Starr that he work with Arif Mardin, who was the in-house producer for the label at the time.
 Mardin met up with Starr in London to see what they were like together and, pleased with the encounter, Mardin told Starr he would be happy to work with him.
 Starr's intention was to work in Los Angeles as his friends were there.